phthinh/soric_project/README.md

   make -C verilog/dv/soric_mem_test SIM=GL
   ```

-  - To test downloading and running a simple program on Soric from the caravel systems at RTL level
+  - To test downloading and running a simple program on Soric from the caravel system

+  at RTL level

   ```sh
   make -C verilog/dv/soric_simple_test